How It Works

 Opening Trial Details

 Click any row to open the detail drawer on the right.
-The drawer shows trial summary, mechanism details, timeline history, and results if available.
+The drawer shows trial summary, mechanism details, timeline history, enrollment data, and results if available.

 Filtering & Sorting